 “They love Cayman, but with the government’s decision to go ahead with the cruise ship dock that will destroy reefs in George Town, they will support other dive destinations in the future,” says Sahm.
 “They told me that the mindset of the people in charge is something they can’t abide.
 That’s going to cost us a lot in the future.”

-Rosa Harris, Director, Cayman Islands Department of Tourism (CIDOT) says they are optimistic for 2016 because the number of stay-over visitors to the Cayman Islands is up from last year.
+Rosa Harris, Director, the Cayman Islands Department of Tourism (CIDOT) says they are optimistic for 2016 because the number of stay-over visitors to the Cayman Islands is up from last year.
 With increased airlift from key US cities and 226 additional rooms because of the reopening of a Cayman Brac resort and the addition of a new resort on Grand Cayman, Cayman is poised for growth.

 “The Department of Tourism continues to work with our on-island partners through various marketing and promotion efforts to aid in the increase of stay-over arrivals, which is the mandate for the department,” says Harris.
-“Additionally, we launched new dive focused social media and digital media programs in 2015 to support traditional dive marketing channels.”
+“Additionally, we launched new dive-focused social media and digital media programs in 2015 to support traditional dive marketing channels.”

-The Sister Islands, Cayman Brac and Little Cayman, have their own booth in the Cayman pavilion.
-“DEMA was great this year - it provided an opportunity to reconnect with clients and past Sister Islands dive shop personnel.
+The Sister Islands, Cayman Brac and Little Cayman have their own booth in the Cayman pavilion.
+“DEMA was great this year – it provided an opportunity to reconnect with clients and past Sister Islands dive shop personnel.
 New business contacts were made and at least two business operators who had not been to DEMA in a few years participated this year,” says Chevala Burke, CIDOT Marketing and Promotions Manager for the Sister Islands.
-“The Sister Islands Tourism Association debuted its much-anticipated Cayman Brac Shore Diving Booklet, which is now available for sale on island.
+“The Sister Islands Tourism Association debuted its much-anticipated Cayman Brac Shore Diving Booklet, which is now available for sale on the island.
 I love sharing information on our islands with people who have never been to the Caribbean or Cayman Islands before.
-We look forward to seeing them when they arrive on island and making their vacation an unforgettable one.”
+We look forward to seeing them when they arrive on the island and making their vacation an unforgettable one.”